-The UPS must be in the same rack as the nodes.
+Each UPS must be in the same rack as the node it powers.

 Attention: Do not connect the UPSs to an input power source that does not conform to standards.

 Each UPS includes power (line) cords that connect the UPS to either a redundant ac power switch, if one exists, a rack power distribution unit (PDU), if one exists, or to an external power source.